 Concealed Carry Laws

-In Nevada, individuals are required to obtain a Carrying Concealed Weapons Permit (CCW) to be able to carry a concealed weapon legally.
-However, no permit is required to open carry firearms in the state.
+Nevada citizens are required to obtain a Carrying Concealed Weapons Permit (CCW) to be able to carry a hidden weapon legally.
+No permit is required to open carry a firearm.
 Residents can apply and pay for a CCW at their local sheriff’s office.
 The minimum age for CCW permits is twenty-one (21), and applicants will be required to have their fingerprints taken.